Adauto Iglesias: Biography

 Adauto Iglesias was born as the oldest of three brothers in the Asturian small town Mieres in northern Spain.
-His father was a factory worker, his mother run a butchers shop.He started playing footbal at the Colegio de los Hermanos de la Salle of his hometown.
+His father was a factory worker, his mother run a butchers shop.
+He started playing football at the Colegio de los Hermanos de la Salle of his hometown.
 Initially he was centre forward.
 After one of his shots broke the glasses of a friar, he was stuck between the goalposts, and he stuck.

 As a 13 year old he started on club level with Unión de Mieres.
 Five years later he became part of Caudal Deportivo, a local side which made it to the third division in 1946.

 His talent was recognised, and a year later he was hired by Real Madrid, a respectable side which in the early 1930s had won a couple of national championships and had added since four wins in the national cup competition.
 However, he could not make the goalkeeping job his.
 In the first year he was reserve behind Bañón and in the second behind Alonso, thus he only made eight league matches in that period.

 In 1950 he was passed on to Plus Ultra, the quasi reserve team of Real Madrid, which played in the second division.
 They used him in 20 league matches.

 He returned for two more years to Real Madrid only finding use in one more Primera División match.
 In the season 1952–53 he had a new competitor for the number two spot, Cosme, who got to stand in eight times for Alonso, his only matches for the club in his three years there, while Adauto failed to get considered.

 An official Real Madrid website praised Adauto for his positioning and general talent, but the presence of two great goalkeepers of the club's history, Bañón and Alonso, they say, prevented a more substantial career with the club.
 The site stated, that he was considered "one of the best keepers in the history of the club".

 At the end of the season 1952–53 he was transferred to Celta de Vigo, where he played for the next 4 seasons.
 With Celta he was their regular keeper in his first season there.
 In the following three seasons he was only used in about half the matches of the club.
 Disciplinary issues are considered a cause of this.

 He ended his career in Spain with the Asturian small town club CPS La Felguera playing there the 1957–58 season of the second division.
 Adauto played in 29 of the 34 league matches of the club.
 By the end of the season the club was last in the table, and thus ended the five most glorious years of the club - and Adauto ended his career as football player, at least this is what he thought then.